England national rugby union team: Professional era

+England finished fourth in the 2023 Six Nations Championship.
+England defeated Italy and Wales but was beaten by Scotland, France and Ireland.
+At the 2023 Rugby World Cup, England beat Argentina, Japan, Chile, and Samoa to go undefeated in the pool stage.
+In the quarter-final, they defeated Fiji before losing to the eventual champions South Africa in the semi-final.
+They ended their campaign with a win over Argentina in the bronze final to finish the tournament in third place.

+England finished third in the 2024 Six Nations Championship.
+They defeated Italy, Wales and Ireland, but lost to Scotland and France.
+In the 2024 English tour of New Zealand, England faced the All Blacks in a two-test series.
+They were defeated in both test matches in Dunedin and in Auckland.
+In the 2024 Autumn Internationals, England lost to New Zealand, Australia, South Africa, but won against Japan.

 Home stadium

 Twickenham is the largest dedicated rugby stadium in the world.
 In the early years, the English rugby team used a number of venues in several different locations around England before settling at Twickenham Stadium in 1910.
 After sell-out matches at Crystal Palace against New Zealand in 1905 and South Africa in 1906, the Rugby Football Union (RFU) decided to invest in their own ground and arranged for sportsman and entrepreneur Billy Williams to find a home ground for English Rugby.
 The land for the ground was purchased in 1907 for £5,572 12s and 6d, and construction began the following year.

-The first international match at Twickenham took place on 15 January 1910 between England and Wales.
-The home team ran out winners 11–6, beating Wales for the first time since 1898.
+The first international test match at Twickenham took place on the 15th of January 1910 between England and Wales.
+The home team won (11–6), beating Wales for the first time since 1898.
 The stadium was expanded in 1927 and again in 1932, but there were no further upgrades until 1981 when a new South stand was built and the 1990s when new North, East and West stands were built; the South stand was replaced in 2005 and 2006 to make the stadium into a complete bowl.
-England played their first test match at the redeveloped Twickenham on 5 November 2006 against the All Blacks, who won the match 41–20, dominating the England team in front of a record crowd of 82,076.
+England played their first test match at the redeveloped Twickenham on the 5th of November 2006 against the All Blacks, losing the test match (20–41), in front of a record crowd of 82,076.

 The pitch at Twickenham was replaced in June 2012 with a hybrid 'Desso' type, which uses artificial fibres entwined with real grass.
 This type of pitch surface is particularly hard wearing in wet conditions.